typedb/typedb-docs/02-clients/01-studio.md

 - entity
 - relation

-### Open a project folder
+### Open a project directory

-Studio stores queries we save on a local machine in a project folder, so we don't need to rewrite all queries each time we open Studio.
-To select a project folder click on the open folder icon left of the database icon or on the [**Open Project**] button in the `Projects` panel on the left (under the database icon).
+TypeDB Studio stores queries we save on a local machine in a project directory, so we don't need to rewrite all queries each time we open Studio.
+To select a project directory click on the open folder icon left of the database icon or click on the [**Open Project**] button in the `Projects` panel on the left (under the database icon).

 ![Project Interface Prompt to Open](../images/studio/project-interface-open.png)